Produce high-quality learning videos quickly and easily.

 Step 3: Create a Good Setting

 Step 4: Roll the film!
-Start recording
+Start the recording

-3. The post-production of your explanatory video
+3. The post-processing of your explanatory video

 Recommended time budget for beginners: 30 minutes